rijumone/PHPCMS/picocms/content/sorting_algos_bubble.md

 # Description

 Bubble sort is a simple comparison sort.
-Long story short it will ### Step through the list, compare adjacent element and if they are in the wrong order, simply swap them.
+Long story short it will step through the list, compare adjacent element and if they are in the wrong order, simply swap them.

 ## Demonstration